MKeerthiReddy24/DevOps/Docker/Readme.md

 ``` bash
 touch Dockerfile
 ```
-4. paste the below content into the docker file
+4. Paste the below content into the docker file
 ``` bash
 FROM node:18-alpine
 WORKDIR /app